Dan Clancy

-Daniel J. Clancy (New Orleans, 11 January 1964) is an American technologist and computer scientist.
+Daniel Joseph Clancy (born January 11, 1964) is an American technologist and computer scientist.
 After working at NASA, he was the engineering director for Google Book Search from 2005 to early 2014.
-From 2014 to 2018 was Vice President of product and engineering at social networking service Nextdoor.
+From 2014 to 2018, Clancy was vice president of product and engineering at social networking service Nextdoor.

-He became President of Twitch Interactive, the parent company of Twitch in 2019.
-In March 2023, Clancy became CEO of Twitch, after previous CEO Emmett Shear announced he would step down.
+Clancy became president of Twitch Interactive Inc., the operator of Twitch in 2019.
+In March 2023, he became chief executive officer of Twitch, after previous CEO and co-founder Emmett Shear announced he would step down.
+As CEO, Clancy reports directly to Amazon VP of Audio, Twitch, and Games Steve Boom.

-Life and work
+Early life

-Clancy received a BA in computer science and theatre from Duke University in 1985.
+After attending Jesuit High School in New Orleans, Louisiana, Clancy received a BA in computer science and theatre from Duke University in 1985.
 He has a PhD in artificial intelligence from the University of Texas at Austin.
 While in school, Clancy worked at Trilogy, Xerox Webster Research center and NASA's Jet Propulsion Laboratory.

+Clancy has two adult children with his wife Sienna.
+One of them, Savannah Clancy, is a folk singer-songwriter based in White Salmon, Washington.
+Daniel and Savannah are known to stream together on Twitch.

+Career

 NASA

 Clancy worked in different positions at NASA, first as a researcher on Integrated Health Management, autonomy, and robotics in 1998.
 In 2000 Clancy became chief of the Computational Sciences Division at NASA Ames Research Center.
 Since 2003 he served as director of the Exploration Technologies Directorate, also at Ames.
 The directorate supports over 700 people researching both robotic and human exploration missions.
 It is responsible for areas including intelligent systems, nanotechnology, entry systems and others.
 At NASA, Clancy participated in the team that developed the agency's plan to return men to the Moon and eventually Mars.
 Clancy was also head of information sciences and technology at NASA, leading teams related to artificial intelligence.

 Google

 In 2005, Clancy left NASA for Google, where he worked on International Search Quality, before becoming Engineering Lead for Google Book Search.
 There he worked on scaling the core technology that allowed Google to scan millions of books each year, as well as optimizing search rank results.
 While working with Google, Clancy took an active role in negotiating the Google Book Search copyright lawsuit settlement, and has been a spokesperson for Google in public statements about the settlement.

-In 2008 he became Engineering Lead at Google Search Properties along with Jen Fitzpatrick, with responsibility for all of Googles search products, like Image Search, Product Search, Google News, Book Search, Google Finance or Google Video, with a continued focus on Book Search as well as Google News.
+In 2008, he became Engineering Lead at Google Search Properties along with Jen Fitzpatrick, with responsibility for all of Google's search products, like Image Search, Product Search, Google News, Book Search, Google Finance or Google Video, with a continued focus on Book Search as well as Google News.

 From 2010 to 2012, Clancy oversaw the Engineering and Product Lead divisions at YouTube, again focusing on search as well as infrastructure.
 He then became Senior Director for Research at Google, leading a variety of research teams including Sibyl, Googles massively parallel machine learning program, Human Computer Interaction, personalization and recommendations, and the Course Builder team & EdX partnership.